mozilla/wp-web-push/wp-web-push/readme.txt

 7. Firefox notification on Linux.

 == Changelog ==
+= 1.1.0 =
+* Customization of the subscription button color.

 = 1.0.0 =
 * New, improved, mobile and desktop interface for the subscription button and related tooltips.
 * Fixed minor bugs.